Benfarhat/PHP-coding-interview/README.md

 ## How can we define a variable accessible in functions of a PHP script?

-By declaring a variable global with the keyword "global".
-A global variable within a function will be accessible fril the global scope.
+By declaring a variable global with the keyword `global`.
+A global variable within a function will be accessible in the global scope.

 ```
 <?php